Northeastern is proud to offer the Foundation Year program to recognize the incredible talent of students in the City of Boston.

 Students who complete Foundation Year and continue at one of the seven undergraduate day colleges are considered transfer students.
 As such, students can apply for housing, but it is not guaranteed.

-The credits earned through Foundation Year are able to be considered for transfer to your next degree program.
-If a student transfers to another institution, it is at the discretion of the new institution whether they accept the Foundation Year credits.
+The credits earned through Foundation Year are able to be considered for transfer to another degree program.
+If a student transfers to another institution, it is at the discretion of the new institution whether they accept the Foundation Year credits from Northeastern.

-To be considered for Foundation Year, you apply to Northeastern using the Common Application or Coalition Application by the January 1st deadline.
-Students must ensure to submit a complete application, including all supplemental materials and all financial aid documents.
-Students will be notified of their admission decision by April 1.
+To be considered for Foundation Year, students must apply to Northeastern using the Common Application or Coalition Application by the January 1deadline.
+Students must submit a complete application, including all supplemental materials and all financial aid documents.
+Applicants will be notified of their admission decision by April 1.

 Have questions?
 Contact us at firstname.lastname@example.org.